 - It is also used to test automated and functional testing performance.

 A 5: Web Protocol (both HTTP and HTTPS), FTP, Web Services (both REST and SOAP), LDAP, TCP, MOM, JDBC, MongoDB (NoSQL), and Mail servers (POP3(S), SMTP(S), and IMAP(S))

 Q 6: Do you know about Test Plan in JMeter?

 A 6: Yup!
 I know.
 A test plan is a tool used to define and provide a layout of what and how to test.
 It has one or more of these elements- ThreadGroup, Controllers, Listeners, Assertions, Timers, Configuration Elements, Post-Processor Elements, and Pre-Processor Elements.

-Q 7: Do you understand about JMeter controllers and its types?
+Q 7: Do you understand about JMeter controllers and their types?

-Q 9: What are benefits performance testing gets from JMeter?
+Q 9: What are the benefits performance testing gets from JMeter?